CrafterSvK/turbo-blog/README.md

 ## Installation
 * Configure in /blog/config.php
 * Run /blog/install.php and delete it if it won't delete itself.
 * Add style and some HTML code so it looks gorgeous.
-Sorry for not including stylesheet and stuff.

 ## Style
-Currently working on css-grid layout with easy theme support.
+Written simple css-grid style in themes/ folder.
+It is not complete so don't expect something cool out there.

 ## Current Goal
-Write dynamic css-grid style with theme support.
 Fix image upload.
+Add lightbox support.